 At face value, the immediate implications of Brexit and the GDPR may not seem that important.
-After all, The UK will trigger Article 50 on March 29th 2017, and being the process of leaving the EU, nothing seemed to happen.
+After all, The UK will trigger Article 50 on March 29th 2017, and begin the process of leaving the EU, nothing seemed to happen.
 Adding to the confusion, there is no clear picture of what will replace the current rules and regulations will be kept when that process is complete.

 However, when it comes to the GDPR, it pays to prepare in advance.
 The GDPR comes into force on 25th May 2018.
 Even taking the most ambitious timelines into account, the Brexit process is likely to take until at least 2019 to negotiate.
 The eagle-eyed amongst you will have noticed an overlap.
 The UK will still be a member of the EU when the regulation is rolled out.
 What does this mean for your organisation?
 Well, subsequently, all UK enterprise will have to adhere to it.

 Post-Brexit, the terms negotiated between the UK and the EU will inevitably affect the extent to which the UK continues to comply with EU laws.
 However, the GDPR applies to any organisation processing EU citizens’ data, regardless of EU membership or geographical location.
 Therefore, if your organisation interacts with the EU in any way, you need to be compliant with GDPR.